 MEME, GENE, SCENE

 Each game’s theme is split into a handful of concepts that best represent it and turned into villains that its hero must literally defeat.
 Every member of FOX-HOUND, Dead Cell and the Cobra Unit are abstractions of parts of a lager system and the hero’s fight to defeat them is the moral of the story in which they appear.
-The true beauty of this series is that each game’s theme is based on the foundations of the themes that proceeded.
+The true beauty of this series is that each game’s theme is based on the foundations of the themes that preceded it.

 The Twin Snakes